Landlord’s Gas Safety Duty to Ensure Installations are Safe

 If there is an escape of gas or carbon monoxide fumes the occupier of the premises must by law take reasonable steps to close off the supply and inform the gas supplier immediately.
 If the premises are empty, the owner, landlord or agent may have this responsibility.

-When alterations are made to premises the person responsible must take into account the affects on gas appliances such as flue outlets, ventilation etc. and should have the appliances re-checked by a Gas Safe Registered Engineer.
+When alterations are made to premises the person responsible must take into account the effects on gas appliances such as flue outlets, ventilation etc. and should have the appliances re-checked by a Gas Safe Registered Engineer.

 A Landlord’s Duties in relation to Gas Safety Installation